1. What is the biggest difference between Rose Labor and Delivery and the Rose Babies Birth Center?

 22. When will families be allowed to discharge sooner than 24 hours?

 Currently, Rose can accommodate discharge at 24 hours following the completion of several state-required newborn screenings.
-We are hoping to have a process to allow for quicker discharge in late 2017.
 Many of our families have discovered that they appreciate the opportunity to stay longer to be cared for by our seasoned nursing team and have the opportunity to receive assistance from our Lactation Consultants and Car Seat Safety Team.

 23. How do circumcision and the hearing screen affect discharge timing?